neburnodrog/Pyverse/README.md

 ### Instalation
 ```
-pip install pyverso
+pip install pyverse
 ```
 ### Use
-You can either use Pyverso in the command line:
+You can either use Pyverse in the command line:
 ```
 pyverso "un velero bergantín;"